scoutos/cli/README.md

-# scout-cli
+# ScoutOS CLI

-`scout-cli` allows one to interact with and update Scout workflows via [CLI](https://en.wikipedia.org/wiki/Command-line_interface) commands.
+The ScoutOS CLI allows one to interact with and update Scout workflows via [CLI](https://en.wikipedia.org/wiki/Command-line_interface) commands.

 ## Table of Contents